FreddyBLtv/borderless-fullscreen/README.md

 ```sh
 git clone https://github.com/FreddyBLtv/borderless-fullscreen.git
 ```
-* In the terminimal navigate to the directory where the script is located.
+* In the terminal navigate to the directory where the script is located.
 ```sh
 cd borderless-fullsreen
 ```